FrankHassanabad/ResumeBuilder/README.md

 ```

 From within the above directory you can run LinkedInDownloader to download your profile XML information into the
-diretory of data/linkedInResumes like so
+diretory of data/linkedInResumes.
+However first, you have to request a set of
+[LinkedIn API keys] (https://www.linkedin.com/secure/developer) from you account.

 ```
 LinkedInDataDownloader.bat